tahrirumich/tahrirumich.github.io/README.md

 ### Content changes
 - home page
-    - link to anti-repression open letter
     - change masthead image to encampment
-    - add more information about how we fight towards divestment (theory of change)
-        - most significant material action in liberation of Palestine
     - some other thing to put as the big text on the image?
 - about page
     - change masthead image (numbers super outdated)